 Unlike their counterparts elsewhere, a lot of Japanese manufacturers actively invest in robotics.
 No surprise that robots of various shapes are frequently showcased in the news that’s posted here.
 This latest from NSK is no exception.
 More than just an ornamental toy, the ‘robo-dog’ is meant to serve a far more useful purpose beyond entertaining the people around it.
 Judging by the picture, it’s supposed to assist blind people.
 Oh, and the person it’s assisting isn’t really blind, more like acting the part through an eye shade.

 It’s also an aesthetic travesty, all pointy edges and exoskeleton.
-If this ever goes into commercial production, improving its appearance should e a priority.
-In the meantime, it’ll likely remain in a lab to e tinkered with by engineers.
+If this ever goes into commercial production, improving its appearance should be a priority.
+A more user-friendly design would not only make it more appealing but also safer for everyday use.
+In the meantime, it’ll likely remain in a lab to be tinkered with by engineers.
+The focus on functionality over form is understandable at this stage, but future iterations will need to balance both aspects to be viable in the market.

 A video: